 To touch on the last point a little more, we should also mention that Flywheel actually offers a feature called Blueprints.
 This lets you create a template of an existing site, much in the same way as you would when cloning one.
 In our opinion, if you’re often creating sites from the same ‘base’ (for example, by installing the same plugins and themes across a number of installations) this will be a timesaver!

 If you do want to clone an existing WordPress site, your approach will differ depending on where the site is hosted.
-For example, local installs created using a tool such as Local by Flywheel will be different from a live site hosted elsewhere.
+For example, local installs created using a tool such as Local will be different from a live site hosted elsewhere.

 How to clone your WordPress website (in 2 ways)

 We’re now going to cover two methods you can use to clone a WordPress site.
 The one you need depends on the type of site and how you created it.